hlubenow/miscellaneous_linux_scripts/makecrypt.pl/README.md

 So, the script `makecrypt.pl` is only run once to create the data safe.
 To open and close the safe afterwards, the scripts `mosa_new` and `umosa_new` are used.

 The scripts `mosa_new` and `umosa_new` can also be renamed lateron if needed.
 It doesn't really matter, what they're called.

+Version 1.2: Since OpenSuSE Leap 15.5, the kernel module `cryptoloop` is no longer supported.
+The command `lsmod | grep crypto` shows, that a module called `cryptd` is active instead.
+Anyway, on this distribution the script just works without the line `modprobe cryptoloop`.
+So I commented it out.

 License of `makecrypt.pl` : GNU GPL, version 3 (or above).